 Gompa Soma (Chokhang)

-Gompa Soma or Chokhang Vihara is a temple located in the heart of the town, opposite of the State Bank of India.
-It is the headquarter of the Ladakh Buddhist Association, a religious organisation working for the betterment of Ladakh.
-The prayer hall contains a crowned Buddha (Joyo Rinpoche), a statue of Padmasambhava and many other finely decorated statues.
+Gompa Soma or Chokhang Vihara is a temple located in the heart of the town opposite the State Bank of India main branch.
+It is the official headquarter of the Ladakh Buddhist Association, a religious organisation working for the betterment of Ladakh.
+The prayer hall contains a crowned Buddha (Jowo Rinpoche), a statue of Padmasambhava and many other finely decorated statues.
 It is always open to visitors and the best time to visit is in the morning when the monks offer prayers.
 The official celebration of Losar (Ladakhi New Year) begins with the hoisting of prayer flags at the Chokhang Vihara.
 A large congregation of religious devotees is witnessed in the holy months of Tibetan calendar to offer prayers for world peace and harmony.

 The mosque was built during the 17th century under an agreement between the Mughal Emperor Aurangzeb and the Ladakhi King Deldan Namgyal.
-It is the biggest Sunni mosque in Ladakh and it can accommodate 500 worshippers.
+It is the biggest Sunni mosque in Ladakh and can accommodate 500 worshippers.
 The original structure that was built by King Singey Namgyal as a tribute to his Muslim mother, Gyal Khatoon, who was a Balti queen, was demolished and replaced with a new mosque.
 This mosque was again demolished, and now a sprawling mosque is coming up in its place.

 Namgyal Tsemo Gompa

-This white stupa located on a rocky hillock above Changspa was built in 1991 by Japanese monks as a symbol of peace and unity.
+This white stupa located on a rocky hillock above Changspa was built between 1983 and 1991 by Japanese monks as a symbol of peace and unity.
 It is said that the relics of the Buddha is placed at the base of Shanti Stupa that was consecrated by His Holiness the Dalai Lama.
 The vast platform at the base of the stupa offers a spectacular panoramic view of Leh and the surrounding mountains.
 Shanti Stupa has become one of the most visited places in Leh.
 People often reach Shanti Stupa early in the morning for meditation.
 Fitness aficionados take the 500-odd stairs to reach Shanti Stupa.

 Peak at 4075m